apache/geode/CacheWriter-and-CacheListener-Best-Practices.md

 ## Cache Listeners

-A `CacheListener` is an event handler that synchronously respond to events after modifications occurred in the system.
+A `CacheListener` is an event handler that synchronously responds to events after modifications occurred in the system.
 The main use cases for a `CacheListener` are synchronous write-behind and notifications, triggering actions after certain modifications occur on a region or on the system.
 It can handle cache events related to entries (`EntryEvent`) and regions (`RegionEvent`) but events can be processed in a different order than the order they’re applied in the region.

 #### Basic rules:

-* You can install multiple `CacheListener` in the same region
+* You can install **multiple** `CacheListener` in the same region.
 * When multiple listeners are installed, they will be executed in the same order they’re registered in the system.
 One at a time.
-* For partitioned regions, only the listeners in the event’s primary node me will be executed;
+* For partitioned regions, only the listeners in the event’s primary node will be executed.
 * For replicated regions, only the first node to successfully execute the listeners will be called.
 * For local regions, only local listener (if defined) will be called.
-* For long running or batch processing consider using an `AsynchronousEventListener`
+* For long running or batch processing consider using an `AsynchronousEventListener`.

 Available events and callbacks: